-The neutrino is perhaps the best-named particle in the Standard Model of Particle Physics: it is tiny, neutral, and weighs so little that no one has been able to measure its mass.
+Perhaps the best-named particle in the Standard Model of Particle Physics is the neutrino: it is tiny, neutral, and weighs so little that no one has been able to measure its mass.
 Neutrinos are the most abundant particles that have mass in the universe.
 Every time atomic nuclei come together (like in the sun) or break apart (like in a nuclear reactor), they produce neutrinos.
 Even a banana emits neutrinos—they come from the natural radioactivity of the potassium in the fruit.

 Once produced, these ghostly particles almost never interact with other matter.
 Tens of trillions of neutrinos from the sun stream through your body every second, but you can’t feel them.